suzukiplan/fcs80/hal/rpizero/README.md

 - This is an FCS80 emulator that runs in a RaspberryPi Zero bare-metal environment.
 - Compatible with RaspberryPiZero series Zero, Zero W and Zero WH.
-- Does not work with RaspberryPi Zero 2W.
+- Does not compatible with RaspberryPi Zero 2W.

 ## Required Hardware